jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_practical/README.md

  **regions.for.credible.sets.txt**

-  File with the regions (defined by crhomosome and position range) for which credible sets will be determined.
+  File with the regions (defined by chromosome and position interval) for which credible sets will be determined.

   **snps.for.sexdiff.lst**